margau/pkg-exporter/README.md

 ## Installation

+Run `pip3 install pkg-exporter`.

-Clone the repository and run `python setup.py install` from the main directory.
+Clone the repository and run `poetry install` from the main directory.
 You can also use other standard installation methods for python packages, like directly installing from this git repository.

-Alternatively, a single binary built using pyinstaller is provided.
+The pyinstaller-based binary is not provided any more.

 ### apt-based systems